1964 Great Alaska Earthquake

 Anchorage, about 120 kilometers northwest of the epicenter, sustained the most severe damage to property.
 About 30 blocks of dwellings and commercial buildings were damaged or destroyed in the downtown area.
 The J.C.
-Penny Company building was damaged beyond repair; the Four Seasons apartment building, a new six-story structure, collapsed; and many other multistory buildings were damaged heavily.
+Penney Company building was damaged beyond repair; the Four Seasons apartment building, a new six-story structure, collapsed; and many other multistory buildings were damaged heavily.
 The schools in Anchorage were almost devastated.
 The Government Hill Grade School, sitting astride a huge landslide, was almost a total loss.
 Anchorage High School and Denali Grade School were damaged severely.
 Duration of the shock was estimated at 3 minutes.

 Landslides in Anchorage caused heavy damage.
 Huge slides occurred in the downtown business section, at Government Hill, and at Turnagain Heights.
 The largest and most devastating landslide occurred at Turnagain Heights.
 An area of about 130 acres was devastated by displacements that broke the ground into many deranged blocks that were collapsed and tilted at all angles.
 This slide destroyed about 75 private houses.
 Water mains and gas, sewer, telephone, and electrical systems were disrupted throughout the area.